Schwitzd/IaC-HomeRouter/README.md

 5. **Configuration Tracking**: With Terraform, I can easily track changes to my router's configuration.
 In addition to reading changelogs, I can discover every single setting that is altered after an upgrade process, ensuring that I maintain full control and visibility over my router settings.

-6. **Creative Backup Solution**: Using Terraform provides a creative alternative to traditional backup methods for my router.
+6. **Backup**: Using Terraform provides a creative alternative to traditional backup methods for my router.
 By storing my router's configuration as code, I can quickly and reliably restore my settings if needed, leveraging the benefits of version control and automation.

 ## Getting Started